rorystouder/OptionBotPro/docs/development/DEVELOPMENT.md

 # Development Guidelines

-This document outlines the development standards, workflow, and rules for the TastyTrades Option Trader UI project.
+This document outlines the development standards, workflow, and rules for the TastyTrades Option Trader UI project built with Ruby on Rails.

 ## Development Rules for Claude AI Assistant